 In my experience as a yoga teacher doing and teaching headstands, it's never actually about the inversion but rather the exploration and adventure of learning something new.
 Through the process of learning to do a headstand, you will gain new skills, bolster body awareness and build total-body strength — whether or not you end up reaching the full pose.

 Following a headstand progression sequence, or a compilation of yoga poses that progress to a headstand, can help you clearly define where you are in your learning process and work on the skills needed to do the headstand yoga pose.
 It also gives you options for accessible poses to practice in class.

 Here are eight yoga headstand progressions that will help you build your headstand practice.
 All you need are two yoga blocks and a wall.
 The time you'll need to work on each pose will vary, so take your time and listen to your body.

 Headstand is not required to practice yoga.
 These progressions can give you similar benefits and help you grow a fonder and deeper appreciation of your self-awareness.
 You can still reap all the benefits of yoga without ever doing a single headstand.

 1. Lateral Child’s Pose

 Bringing your arms overhead can be challenging, particularly if you have movement restrictions in your shoulder blades.
-Reaching your arms overhead and side bending can help mobilize and bring awareness to how your shoulder blades move and stretch your lats, which, when tight, restrict overhead arm movements.
+Reaching your arms overhead and side bending can help mobilize and bring awareness to how your shoulder blades move, while stretching your lats, which, when tight, restrict overhead arm movements.

 - Start kneeling on the floor.